delicb/firefox-auto-tab-grouping/README.md

 - **Smart Management**: Automatically creates groups when needed and removes empty groups
 - **Enable/Disable Toggle**: Easily turn auto-grouping on or off
 - **Bulk Operations**: Regroup all tabs or ungroup all tabs with one click
+- **In-Popup Notifications**: User-friendly notifications for success, warnings, and errors (no blocking alerts)
+- **Confirmation Dialogs**: Safe removal with custom confirmation modals

 ## Installation